GustavoViniciusdeMorais/PHP_Unit_Tests/README.md

     - The method must have the test word as first word on its name
 * Assert: That the expected results have ocurred
     - Validate the output with an assertion

+## TDD

+* Write the test first
+    - What should the input be?
+    - What should the output be?